midlantica/LovelyBunchOfCoconuts/content/grifts/silence-is-violence.md

 ---
-title: 'Silence is Violence'
+title: 'Silence is violence'
-grift: 'Silence is Violence'
+grift: 'Silence is violence'
 decode: 'Shut up and agree with us.'
 ---